bpan-org/test-tap-bash/doc/test-more.md

 ## Description

 Test::More is the tried and true testing library for Perl.
 It uses TAP (the Test Anything Protocol).
 This is the same thing for Bash.
 For the most part it should work exactly the same.

 ## Methods

 This is the basic usage:

-* `plan tests $count`
+* `plan $count`
 * `ok $status_code "$label"`
 * `pass "$label"`
 * `fail "$label"`